openshift-labs/lab-k8s-fundamentals/workshop/content/exercises/11-application-logging.md

 If you wanted to follow the output of the running application, you can use the `-f` or `--follow` option.

 When you have multiple replicas of your application, you would need to fetch the application logs from each `pod`.
-A Kubernetes cluster may optionally have a service deployed for aggregated logging, in which case you could access that service to view logs for all instances of application at the same time.
+A Kubernetes cluster may optionally have a service deployed for aggregated logging, in which case you could access that service to view logs for all instances of the application at the same time.